adibraup293/WebTechAssignmentAA/README.md

 <br> Username: adibdibzie@gmail.com
 <br> Password: adibraup293

+Next, go to **Network Access** and select **Add IP Address** (the green button on the right).
+Then, click the **Add Current IP Address** button and click the **Confirm** button.
+Your current IP address will be added to the IP access list.

-Next, run `node server.js` for checking the connection to database.
+After that, run `node server.js` for checking the connection to database.
 The command prompt should show 'Connected to database' as the output message.

 ## Code scaffolding